The Only Guide You Need to Team Fundraising Platforms

 Mightycause

-Drawbacks: Participants must complete the donation page set up on their own, adding to parents’ responsibilities.
-Also, Mightycause only has paid plans with no free option.
+Drawbacks: Participants must complete the donation page set up their own, adding to parents’ responsibilities.
+Mightycause only has paid plans with no free option, making it inaccessible for teams with slim budgets.

 Vertical Raise